Pop Culture Madness!

 1937 - The Marihuana Tax Act of 1937 was passed in America, making marijuana and all its by-products illegal.

-1973 - The Summerland Disaster occurred when a fire spread through the Summerland leisure centre in Douglas on the Isle of Man.
-Fifty people were killed and eighty seriously injured in fire, started by some boys smoking in a closet.
+1973 – The Summerland Disaster occurred when a fire spread through the Summerland leisure center in Douglas on the Isle of Man.
+Fifty people were killed, and eighty were seriously injured in a fire, started by some boys smoking in a closet.

 1990 - Iraq invaded Kuwait, leading to the Gulf War.